When to start with the Design and Development process?

 A D&D review team consisting of the design team and non-team members (subject matter experts, customers, management, partners etc.) should regularly review the design.
 At least at all stages of the design and development process, as the figure above suggests.
 In the D&D review, one should review all changes of a previous development stage (updates in D&D inputs, for example).

 Not part of the overview figure from the beginning of this document, but the D&D transfer is part of the Design and Development process. this is the action of transferring knowledge from the design or development department to production.
 Usually, this starts when producing devices for the clinical trial.
 These devices should be produced under ISO13485 / GMP; therefore, operations must be trained and information (specifications, instructions etc.) must be.
 The D&D transfer is concluded after D&D verification, and commercial standard production starts with an approved and validated product, as changes in design can happen due to the clinical study.

 The Design History File (DHF) is the collection of documents and records from the D&D process.
 In the DHF, at least the specifications, inputs, test results, analysis, and observations are found.
 Not just the last version but all versions of the documents and records should be stored in the DHF.

 The DHF is the basis for the design file or technical file, which needs to be reviewed by notified bodies or authorities for market approval.

 About Sandra de Vos

-You can stay as involved as you wish and outsource what you want.
+In conclusion, you can stay as involved as you wish and outsource what you want with us.

 Please get in touch with Vosfox Medical or directly to me. (email@example.com).
 You can also comment on the article and help me improve this and future articles.